Mountain Resort, Chengde

-Here they created a summer residence, exploiting mountains, woods and other existing natural features to which they added contrived landscapes to make settings for innumerable pavillions, palaces and temples.
+By the end of the 17th century, the Qing emperors began to look around for a cooler retreat than Beijing.
+In Chengde they created a summer residence, exploiting mountains, woods and other existing natural features to which they added contrived landscapes to make settings for innumerable pavillions, palaces and temples.

 Outside the palace walls, to the north and west, a total of 11 temples were built.
 Many of them were built in Tibetan style.
 Divided into eight groups, they became known as the Eight Outer Temples.
 The main gates of these buildings pointed towards the palace, symbolising the unity of China's various ethnic groups under the central rule of the Qing emperors.

 Map of Mountain Resort, ChengdeLoad map

 This being a summer resort, should not be visited in the winter,like I did.
 Much of it was closed, and the alleged scenic beauty was not apparent.
 Do spend a little time to learn the history, and study the seven different schools of Buddasm ( Tibetan, Mongolian, etc.) that resulted in seven different temples built by the Qing emperor to unite the people, including a replica of Tibetan Patala Palace